2024-2025 Board of Directors

 Hon.
 Victor Hwang was elected to the San Francisco Superior Court in November 2016.
 Prior to becoming a judge, Victor worked as a public defender in Los Angeles, as a civil rights attorney for the Asian Law Caucus, as deputy director of API Legal Outreach, and as a district attorney in San Francisco focusing on hate crimes and human trafficking cases.
 Victor is currently assigned to the Family Law Division of the San Francisco Superior Court and has previously completed assignments in Traffic, Preliminary Hearings, and Criminal Trials.

 Hon.
-Esther Kim, Los Angeles County
+Ann Park, Los Angeles County